sporestudio/stream-server/README.md

 #### Using docker compose

-- We can deploy the project using Docker Compose too with the following command:
+- We can deploy the project using Docker Compose launching the following command:

 ```bash
 $ docker-compose up --build -d